lightdash/lightdash/docs/docs/guides/how-to-join-tables.md

 # How to join tables

-**Add joins to your YAML files to connect different models to each other**
+Learn how to add joins to your YAML files to connect different models to each other.

 ## Declare joins in dbt model properties